 We work with local organisations to restore and protect key environments and assist vulnerable communities with increasing their access to a range of empowering services.

 - Mangrove planting in Thailand in collaboration with Khao Lampi–Hat Thai Mueang National Park

 - Beach erosion surveys in collaboration with Seychelles in the Seychelles National Parks Authority (SNPA)

 - Coastal dune restoration in Mexico in partnership with local community organisations

 - Soil rehabilitation in South Africa in collaboration with Karongwe private wildlife and nature reserve

 - Coral reef surveys and coral farming in Seychelles in collaboration with SNPA

 - Crown-of-thorns starfish removal in Fiji in collaboration with the Fiji Locally-Managed Marine Area (FLMMA) network

-Mangroves were planted in 2018
+Mangroves were planted as part of coastal restoration and rehabilitation in 2018

 Community members upskilled in marine life monitoring techniques in 2018